Spinal Cord Surgery in Thailand Your guide to cost, top specialists & hospitals

 Yes.
 Spinal cord surgery at JCI-accredited hospitals in Thailand is performed by fellowship-trained neurosurgeons with subspecialty training in spinal cord pathology.
 Continuous neurophysiological monitoring, operative microscopes, and spinal navigation systems are standard equipment.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Choose a neurosurgeon who subspecialises in spinal cord surgery — not general spine surgery.
+Choose a neurosurgeon who subspecialises in spinal cord surgery, not general spine surgery.
 Confirm that intraoperative neurophysiological monitoring is used for every case.
 Pre-operative MRI and CT imaging should be reviewed by both the neurosurgeon and a specialist neuroradiologist.

 When Is Adjuvant Treatment Needed?